 WP1 set out to find the best system strength metrics to assess each potential problem as replacements or refinements for short-circuit level.

 During WP1, measures of system strength were fully reviewed and newly classified as a small-signal system strength and large-signal system strength based on the different characteristics.
 Such classification separates the problems under study, making explicit difference in strength evaluation towards different problems.
-This is recognised as a milestone of this project and influences the way the project is going to proceed in the following WPs, i.e., studies on small-signal system strength and large-signal system strength will be carried out in parallel.
+This is recognised as a milestone of this project and influenced the way the project proceeded in the following WP2, i.e., studies on small-signal system strength and large-signal system strength will be carried out in parallel.
 A new metric to indicated strength in terms of avoidance oscillatory behaviours and small-signal instability is described as small-signal system strength metric and named Impedance Margin Ratio (IMR).
 Accordingly, a new metric to address large-signal system strength, which is the ability of a system to recover well from large disturbance such as a short-circuit fault at a given node, named as type-dependent short-circuit ratio (TDSCR) was proposed.
-This progress also leads the direction for WP2, in which the service that an IBR can provide to add strength will be investigated.
+This progress also led the direction for WP2, in which the development of a large signal metric was undertaken.
+This metric uses power flow to ascertain the strength of the system and has been called the Power Margin Ratio (PMR) .
+The key lesson and insight from this part of the work was the use of power flow to help to identify the potential strength of the system.
+The use of power flow is more straightforward as an approach to use and could be integrated far easier as a screening tool.

 One of the three expected benefits of this project was stated as:

-Overall, The work conducted in WP1 and WP2 has made a significant contribution toward this benefit already through analysing system strength in ways specific to small and large disturbances.
-The new metrics for system strength offer a way of assessing the system voltage stiffness towards different dynamics: small perturbations which can cause voltage oscillations, and large perturbations which can cause voltage dips, so that ESO can carefully judge whether newly connected devices can increase the risk of system being unstable and discover the ‘weak point’ in the system.
-Overall, the progress made in WP1 indicating that the expected benefits are likely to be achieved.
+The project has made a significant contribution by analysing system strength in ways specific to small and large disturbances.
+The new metrics for system strength offer a way of assessing the system voltage stiffness towards different dynamics, such as for small perturbations which can cause voltage oscillations, or large perturbations which can cause voltage dips.
+This work is enabling NESO to understand whether newly connected devices can increase the risk of system being unstable and discover the ‘weak point’ in the system.

-There are also several points that warrant further exploration:
+There are also several points/lesson for future projects to take into account or that warrant further exploration, these are:

-The TDSCR is a variant of, and an expected improvement on SCR but it does not consider the interactions among adjacent IBRs during large disturbances.
-To include the interactions, the principles of ESCR could be adapted but the types of the interreacting IBRs will need to be considered, i.e., different combinations of voltage-type and current-type sources in electrical proximity.
-Such an extension of TDSCR will be an item of further work within “Strength to Connect”
+SCR variants are expected to be improvements on the standard SCR but it does not consider the interactions among adjacent IBRs during large disturbances.
+To include the interactions, the principles of ESCR could be adapted but the types of the interreacting IBRs will need to be considered, i.e., different combinations of voltage-type and current-type sources in close electrical proximity.
+Such an extension of SCR will be an item of further work within “Strength to Connect”.

-Further, TDSCR treats IBR as an ideal source (voltage to current) with an associated impedance but omits the internal control design of the IBR.
-The influence of PLL, droop controller and other control loops should be included to study the interactions among IBRs in large-signal conditions in a more accurate way.
+SCR style metrics treats IBR as an ideal voltage source with an associated impedance but omits the internal control design of the IBR.
+The influence of PLL, droop controller and other control loops that are non-linear should be included to study the interactions among IBRs in large-signal conditions in a more accurate way.

 The situation that the limited fault current IBR (low fault-current system strength) may lead to mal-operation of protection and failure to properly clear faults has not yet been discussed.
 This needs to be included in future work.